shinysocks/shinysocks/README.md

 ### [chatGPT-discord-bot](https://github.com/Zero6992/chatGPT-discord-bot)
 *Spring/Summer 2022*

-I was interested in creating a discord bot that allowed a user to interact with chatgpt's various [jailbreaks](https://www.jailbreakchat.com).
+I was interested in creating a discord bot that allowed a user to interact with chatgpt's various "jailbreaks".
 I decided to fork Zero6992's chatGPT-discord-bot and add personas as well as image generation.

 ### [raccoonundrum](https://shinysocks.itch.io/raccoonundrum)
 *Fall 2021*